 Student lounges are located in the Health Education Center and Peralta Pavilion.
 They may be used by students and their guests.
 All students must clean up after themselves when using these areas.

-There are several common areas within the University which are available to all currently enrolled students who agree when using these areas to keep them clean and to report damages or safety hazards to the Facilities Department (510-907-2438).
+There are several common areas within the University which are available to all currently enrolled students who agree when using these areas to keep them clean and to report damages or safety hazards to the Facilities Department (510-879-9292).
 Any person or group planning to use any common area for a party or other event should check first with the HEC Scheduling Coordinator to avoid conflicts and to make reservations (510-879-9277).
-The exception to this rule is the Student Lounge for which reservations should be made through the Student Body officers or the Assistant Vice President of Enrollment and Student Services.
+The exception to this rule is the Student Lounge for which reservations should be made through the Student Body officers or the Assistant Dean of Students for Retention and Engagement and/or the Dean of Students.
 Appliances and furniture are for the enjoyment of all users and must not be removed from the designated areas.